Maruf1904002/Car-Parking/README.md

-# Automatic Car Parking System
+# Microcontroller Based Automatic Car Parking System

 This Arduino-based project is designed to manage a small-scale automatic car parking system using IR sensors, a servo motor, and an LCD display.
 The system detects car presence in four parking slots, monitors entry and exit points, and automatically opens/closes the gate based on availability.